 I encourage you to ask yourself, how am I showing up with love?

-Notebook (could be from the dollar store, glue two or three pages together)
+Sketchbook or notebook (could be from the dollar store, glue two or three pages together)

-A variety of acrylic paints
+A variety of paints

 Paper bits (could be scrapbook paper, or any patterned paper you can find)

 Take three deep breaths.
 Close your eyes.
 Imagine a color (any color at all).
 Does the color have a shape?
 Take three more deep breaths.
 Open your eyes.

 Start by using the color that presented itself while your eyes were closed.

 Start by putting some paint on your page, with total randomness.

 Keep painting/stencilling until you feel like the page is covered in a few layers of paint.